 Patient Safety Project

 Physicians must make sure that the care they provide patients is provided in a safe, effective manner.
 Safety is a key priority of our institution.
-Pediatric residents work with members of the Cleveland Clinic Quality and Patient Safety Institute to identify areas where we can improve the care we provide our patients.
+Pediatric residents work with members of Cleveland Clinic's Quality & Patient Safety Institute to identify areas where we can improve the care we provide our patients.
 Residents present their findings as part of our monthly Morbidity and Mortality conference at Pediatric Grand Rounds.